 Your health care, while you are a student at the University of Massachusetts Dartmouth, is covered by two separate payment systems:

 Student Health Fee: This fee entitles students to unlimited sick visits to the office for evaluation, diagnoses and treatment, without a copayment.
 The student’s private health insurance is billed for office visits, laboratory tests and other procedures that may be done in Health Services.

-If you enroll in the University of Massachusetts Dartmouth Blue Care Elect Preferred (PPO) Student Health Insurance Plan, and are seen by a Preferred Provider, most services are covered at 80% after co-pays and deductibles.
-If you seek the services of a Non-Preferred Provider, you will be responsible 40% of the cost of services.
+If you enroll in the University of Massachusetts Dartmouth Blue Care Elect Preferred (PPO) Student Health Insurance Plan, and are seen by a Preferred Provider, most services are covered 80% after co-insurance/deductibles or 100% after copays.
+If you seek the services of a Non-Preferred Provider, you will be responsible 35% of the cost (after deductible) for most services.
 When you see non-preferred provider, you will be responsible for any difference between the allowed charge and the provider’s actual billed charge (this is in addition to your deductible and/or your co-insurance).
-There is a $200 deductible for services provided by Preferred or Non-Preferred Providers.
+There is a $250 deductible for services provided by Preferred or Non-Preferred Providers.
 A summary of insurance benefits is provided under “Benefit Information” on the left hand side of this page.

 To find a participating provider, please visit www.bluecrossma.com for Massachusetts providers.
 To find participating providers out-of-state, please visit the BlueCard Provider Finder website at www.bcbs.com/healthtravel/finder.html.

 If you are purchasing coverage for your Dependents under this plan, you will need to enroll them on-line by visiting www.universityhealthplans.com and selecting the University of Massachusetts Dartmouth link.
 From this same link, you may also enroll in the separate voluntary Dental and Vision insurance programs (separate premium charged for voluntary programs).